dylanirlbeck/content-moderation-lab/_pages/project.md

 ## Learning Objectives

-**Ethical Moderation** designed to have students critically think about the ethics of content moderation.
-It is a programming-based ethics assignment, and is designed to be completed individually.
-In addition, we provide questions designed to be discussed in groups or through short papers after students complete the programming assignment.
-We _highly_ recommend that instructors integrate these non-technical components into the completion of this project.
+**Ethical Moderation** is designed to have students grapple with the ethical issues at play in content moderation.
+It is a programming-based ethics assignment, designed to be completed individually.
+That said, we provide various questions -- after each programming section and upon completion of the lab -- to be discussed in groups or through short papers.
+We _highly_ recommend that instructors include these verbal and/or written components in the assigned work for this project.
+If you're completing this lab individually, we recommend taking time to reflect on the questions and answer them for yourself; everyone approaches ethical dilemmas with a unique perspective, but it is important to be able to articulate where you stand and why.

 Keeping this in mind, the **learning objectives** for this project are:

 - Learn different ways in which content moderation can be performed and
 - Compare and contrast the efficacy of each approach, from a technical, and ethical perspective.
+- Articulate when and why human moderation is needed, and understand the tradeoffs between automated and human review.
 - Consider the challenges that modern platforms face when performing content moderation.
 - Understand the impact that content moderation (or lack thereof) has on users.